ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 The Shanghai/Capella upgrade enables **staking withdrawals** on Ethereum, allowing people to unlock ETH staking rewards.
 Reward payments will automatically and regularly be sent to a provided withdrawal address linked to each validator.
 Users can also exit staking entirely, unlocking their full validator balance.

-Note to validator operators: If a withdrawal address was not set during the initial deposit, validators will need to enable withdrawals by submitting a withdrawal credential change.
-For details on how and when to make this change, see [Staking Launchpad](https://launchpad.ethereum.org/withdrawals).

 ## Staking rewards {#staking-rewards}

 Reward payments are automatically processed for active validator accounts with a maxed out effective balance of 32 ETH, who are accumulating rewards.

 Any balance above 32 ETH earned through rewards does not actually contribute to principle, or increase the weight of this validator on the network, and is thus automatically withdrawn as a reward payment every few days.
 Aside from providing a withdrawal address one time, these rewards do not require any action from the validator operator.
-This is all initiated on the consensus layer, thus no gas (transaction fee) is required at any step, nor do withdrawals compete for existing block space.
+This is all initiated on the consensus layer, thus no gas (transaction fee) is required at any step.

 ### How did we get here? {#how-did-we-get-here}